 Yesenia focuses her practice in labor and employment matters, including advising clients in areas such as:

-- Protecting trade secrets and defending against disingenuous claims of trade secret misappropriation
+- Restrictive Covenants – protection of trade secret information and prosecuting and defending against claims involving trade secret misappropriation

 - Wage and hour law